Snugglelumps/ZUI/README.md

-# ZUI
+# ZUI+

 _A clean, focused UI enhancement addon for World of Warcraft._

 ## ✨ Intent

-> ZUI is built on the idea that a unified, end-to-end UI should be clean, efficient, and visually cohesive — not a patchwork of mismatched styles.
+> ZUI+ is built on the idea that a unified, end-to-end UI should be clean, efficient, and visually cohesive — not a patchwork of mismatched styles.
 While many UI overhauls are impressively comprehensive, they can be overwhelming to configure and maintain.
-ZUI aims to do less, better.
+ZUI+ aims to do less, better.
 >
 > The goal is simplicity with intention.
-ZUI strives for minimal overhead and maximum clarity.
+ZUI+ strives for minimal overhead and maximum clarity.
 Even as we add creature comforts like user settings, the addon will always prioritize performance and visual harmony.
 >
-> And while we could offer full customization, ZUI follows a focused aesthetic — one that I personally enjoy.
+> And while we could offer full customization, ZUI+ follows a focused aesthetic — one that I personally enjoy.
 I know that's a little opinionated, but I hope you'll like it too.

-### What ZUI Covers
+### What ZUI+ Covers

-**ZUI** is intentionally minimal and only customizes a few core interface elements.
+**ZUI+** is intentionally minimal and only customizes a few core interface elements.
 It is designed to interface with:

   - [****Prat 3.0****](https://www.curseforge.com/wow/addons/prat-3-0) by [sylvanaar](https://github.com/sylvanaar)
   - [****Details!
 Damage Meter****](https://www.curseforge.com/wow/addons/details) by [Tercioo](https://github.com/Tercioo)